elnardu/i-hate-essays/README.md

 1. Elnard Utiushev (eutiushe@purdue.edu)

 ## Description
-This tool is suppose to help people like me, who often get stuck while writing an essay by providing smart autocomplete.
-It is also suppose help writing long and unnecessary sentences in order to increase the word count.
+This tool is supposed to help people like me, who often get stuck while writing an essay by providing smart autocomplete.
+It is also supposed to help writing long and unnecessary sentences in order to increase the word count.

 ## Technologies